mvolkmann/blog/src/prolog.md

 The `maplist` predicate can be used to create a list that is derived by applying a given predicate to each element of another list.
+This is similar to what is called "map" in other programming languages.
 Predicates like this that take another predicate as an argument are called "higher-order predicates".